Bizarre switch statement in C

 This code already looks strange, but it is functionally equivalent to the if-statement by itself.

 If we now imagine the function is_prime(a) to be very expensive, it would make sense to take a shortcut around that function wherever possible.
-And if 99% of the values the variable a can have lie between 2 and 10 inclusive, it definitely would make sense to circumvent the is_prime() function, since we know the primeness of those values without calculation:
+And if, in 99% of the calls, the value of the variable a lies between 2 and 10 inclusive, it definitely would make sense to circumvent the call to the is_prime() function, since we know the primeness of those values without calculation:

 switch (a)